 Types of malware that can infect your computer include viruses and worms, which are applications designed to infect other computers once they have taken hold in your system.
 Other malware applications such as trojan horses, rootkits, and spyware intentionally lay low to avoid detection, but in many cases can replicate themselves or actively conceal their presence by modifying your operating system.
 These are generalized categories used to describe applications that can perform a range of actions that slow your computer down.

-System resources can be eaten up by the the encryption tools and processes run by the various types of Ransomware, software designed to ‘lock’ your files and hold them for ransom, often demanding thousands of dollars for the key that will decrypt the files after you finally discover what caused your computer to slowdown.
+System resources can be eaten up by the encryption tools and processes run by the various types of Ransomware, software designed to ‘lock’ your files and hold them for ransom, often demanding thousands of dollars for the key that will decrypt the files after you finally discover what caused your computer to slow down.
 In this past May, one of the largest-scale attacks took place in which the WannaCry Ransomware infected large computer networks including hospitals and other infrastructure systems.

 Viruses attach themselves to programs and files so that their malicious code is run when launched.
 In some cases, viruses spoof the size of their increasingly large host file, which may cause slowdown if your drive is nearly full, or if the host application or malware is resource-intensive.